 For example, a team might run into staffing issues — delaying an initiative on your roadmap.
 You want to review the product roadmap with this in mind.
 Ask yourself often which parts of the product roadmap seem volatile.
 Be prepared to change them if needed.

 Product Roadmap Templates

-This roadmap helps you specify the who and when of your product planning so your team can handle the how.
-This template also comes alongside five other product marketing templates, including a product launch planner, product email templates, and more.
+- HubSpot’s product roadmap: features five other product marketing templates, including a product launch planner, product email templates, and more.

 - Multiple product roadmap: enables the mapping of multiple products simultaneously.

 - Agile product roadmap: helps teams map out specific tasks, including subsections and subtasks.